Skip to content

 Consider the best channel and format for your audience

-• digital communications – websites, social media, emails, electronic direct mail
+• digital communications – websites, social media, emails, electronic direct mail (EDM)

 • written communications – documents (printed and digital)